-On the South Coast of NSW
+You'll Find Camel Rock Beach on the South Coast of NSW

 The first place to visit Wallaga Lake is Camel Rock Beach.

-Where is Camel Rock Beach
+Where is Camel Rock Beach?

 The Drive from Narooma